zhthuuu/homo_operator/mesh_microscale/readme.md

 - #max_iterations 200  // cannot be to large, if so the final packing will be the same as in regular lines
 - to generate excutive file: change parameter DIM in src_tj/makefile, then run 'cd src_tj, make'

+3. run matlab_postprocessing to generate trimesh and grid mesh